Feyerabend/ABC80/abc802/README.md

 * [SIEVE.BAS](SIEVE.BAS) In contrast to the other benchmarks, this intend to compare different *programming languages*, and their outcome in speed.
 Here it is of course a sample in BASIC.
 * [SIEVE10.BAS](SIEVE10.BAS) From *Byte* Jan.
 1983.
 Now updated with 10 iterations in BASIC.
+  When testing in the table below, I deleted the line "105 PRINT PRIME" (not even commented).

 #### Other prime number enums